-Fortunately, in many situations, CISOs, CIOs, and managers redefine their positions in developing and preserving enterprise value.
+Fortunately, CISOs, CIOs, and managers redefine their positions in developing and preserving enterprise value in many situations.
 This is why they are turning to cybersecurity services that can deal with security threats rapidly.
 The board members are also getting involved in preserving data and network security.
-Here are some of the top ways corporate directors are tapping into the USA’s cybersecurity services for the business benefit.
+Here are some of the top ways corporate directors are tapping into the USA’s cybersecurity services for business benefit.

 Leveraging managed security to solve issues

 The rapid growth of managed cybersecurity services responds directly to these challenges and illustrates the specific threats of cybersecurity and the challenge in managing them.
 Several key leaders need to consider the movement towards managed services by corporate directors.